 Fibromyalgia is a disease that causes widespread muscle and joint pain and can be categorized as either a musculoskeletal disease or psychological disorder.
 The cause of the disease is still unknown, and many researchers have postulated many causes, ranging from genetics to environmental factors.
-Stunning new evidence suggests that fibromyalgia may be associated with central nervous system (CNS) dysfunction.
+Stunning new evidence suggests that fibromyalgia may be associated with central nervous system (CNS) dysfunction that could be detrimental to future brain function.

 Researchers at the Society For Neuroscience performed a study comparing the brains of 10 female fibromyalgia patients with 10 healthy brains.
 Research showed that the fibromyalgia patients had 3.3 times greater age-associated decrease in gray matter than healthy controls.
 These numbers increase to a 9.5 times decrease each year the patients continue to suffer from fibromyalgia.